-Since we are introducing this feature, we have discontinued the previous integrated loudness limiter, since it acted only as a very crude ceiling limiter that could lead to customer confusion regarding what actions this limiter would (or would not) take.
+Since we are introducing this feature, we have discontinued the previous integrated loudness limiter, as it acted only as a very crude ceiling limiter that could lead to customer confusion regarding what actions this limiter would (or would not) take.

 "Clean" Video and Audio Output options

-Customers will now have the option to generate "clean" outputs directly from the same Cinegy Air engine, permitting much more compact broadcast chains where a requirement exists for a master or origination feed to exist.
+Customers will now have the option to generate "clean" outputs directly from the same Cinegy Playout engine, permitting much more compact broadcast chains where a requirement exists for a master or origination feed to exist.

 Clean video is accessed as a new output in the playback channels area, with the normal range of output devices available: